rcullito/yapi/README.md

 [yapi](http://github.com/cmfatih/yapi) is an application inspired by Unix pipeline.

-> We should have some ways of connecting programs like garden hose--screw in
+> M. Douglas McIlroy ~ We should have some ways of connecting programs like garden hose--screw in
 > another segment when it becomes when it becomes necessary to massage data in another way.
-> This is the way of IO also.  ~ M. D. McIlroy
+> This is the way of IO also.

 Currently yapi can execute remote system commands using ssh protocol.
 See [examples](#examples)